oracle/python-cx_Oracle/doc/src/cursor.rst

    This read-only attribute provides the bind variables used for the last execute.
 The value will be either a list or a dictionary depending on whether binding was done by position or name.
 Care should be taken when referencing this attribute.
-In particular, elements should not be removed.
+In particular, elements should not be removed or replaced.

    .. note::